-BA Theater Arts - Directing
+BA in Directing

-The course is designed to develop a director’s skills in narrative storytelling and dramatic action.
-Students are provided with the fundamental principles of the director's role in the life of a production, including understanding and creating stage composition, preparation of the script for production from analysis and concept through rehearsal techniques and realization.
+Students in the BA Directing major are trained in fundamental principles of the director's role in the life of a production, including understanding and creating stage composition and preparation of the script for production – from analysis and concept through rehearsal techniques and realization.

 The goal is to acquire the tools on creating a structure for storytelling, help young directors find their voice, easily recognize and analyze the basic elements of dramatic action in performances, and provide a clear understanding of director’s choices when dealing with a specific style.
 Students take classes in directing, acting, design, theatre history, script analysis, stage and crew management, lighting design, voice, movement, and dance.

 A director’s vision is developed through exploration of craft and process across a wide range of theory and practice.
 In addition to studying and applying the techniques of great American and European theatre masters, students are encouraged to experiment the concept and execution of directing as an interdisciplinary form through the multiplicity of styles, genres, spaces and technologies.

 Every successful career is based as much on what you know as who you know.
 Our campus is rooted in New York City’s theater community, and you start to build relationships the day you arrive at Pace Performing Arts, not the day you graduate.
 With department permission and guidance, students are permitted to work on professional productions while still enrolled at school.

 All applicants must first read the complete interview requirements and then upload the required materials.
 If a callback has been issued, an interview must be scheduled on campus, over the phone, or via Skype (details below).

 All applicants must prepare to discuss his/her vision on ONE of the following plays: